Stellamove/Configuration/config/examples/Creality/Ender-3 Pro/BigTreeTech SKR 2.0/README.md

 ## Flashing Firmware

-The bootloader which handles flashing new firmware on this board use "`firmware.bin`" file on the SD card.
+The bootloader which handles flashing new firmware on this board use "`firmware.bin`" file on the root folder of SD card.

 ## Configurations